20+ Fun Things To Do In Columbia, MO

 What do you think of these things to do in Columbia, MO?
 Are there any that you are excited to see?
 I think the highlight of Columbia is the Mizzou Campus and the Rock Bridge State Park.
 Although the food scene is definitely trying to steal the show!
 Columbia is a great place to visit for people of all ages and the parks make it great for couples or families with children.
 Visitors can easily spend an entire day sightseeing without scratching the surface of Columbia Missouri.

-Let us know in the comments which attractions you’ve seen already!
+Let us know in the comments which attractions and things to do in Columbia, MO you’ve seen already!

 Next Up: Springfield, Missouri